storyfeet/bob_cards_elm/rules.md

 ### Bandits Move

-Starting with the Westmost (then Northmost) Group, for each group of bandits, Roll the Compas Dice, and Move them in the Direction Indicated [N,W,W,W,S,+].
-Or in the case of the '+' add a bandit to the group.
+Starting with the Westmost (then Northmost) Group, for each group of bandits, Roll the Compas Dice, and Move them in the Direction Indicated *(N = North,W = West,S = South)*.
+* If the dice lands on '+' and the group has fewer than 6 members, Add a Bandit to the group. *(If Bandit groups merge to more than 6, that is fine.)*
 * If the group lands on a group that hasn't yet moved, move that group next.
-If they do not move.
-The two groups merge to become one larger group.
+If the second group does not move, the two groups merge to become one larger group.
 * Bandits may move onto unrevealed tiles, but not onto spaces without a tile.
-* If the dice indicate North or South, but there
+* If the Bandits should move North or South but cannot, move them West.
+* If the Bandits should move West but cannot, Add a Bandit (if less than 6)

+### Bandits Appear

+The red stars on the *Score Board* have a number in them.
+That number is how many times to roll the *Bandit Dice*.

+Choose the Star in the section with the furthest forward Player Token, or Bandit Tracker.

+Roll the Bandit Dice, that many times, and add a bandit to all tiles with the rolled number in the red star on the tile.

+*The numbers on the tiles go from 1 to 8, so the d8 is the most likely to add bandits making the game harder*

 Revealing Tiles
 ---------------